AdimulamBhavya/DeepEdge-Assignment/README.md

 To perform our own image resizing.
 This function will replace OpenCV's cv::resize and we will compare its correctness and performance.

-Compile and run **"myresize.py"** to compare the performance and correctness of your implementation.
+Compile and run **"myresize.cpp"** to compare the performance and correctness of your implementation.

 You will need to link against OpenCV libraries when compiling.